|

 But they extract themselves, and think of the episode as a personal failure or mistake.
 Parents who were themselves raised in this

 style frequently over-correct by using the permissive style, whether it fits their child’s needs or not.
+In the neglectful style, parents simply attend to their own needs and fail

 to consider the vulnerability of their children.
 Such parents work too much, party too much, indulge themselves too much, or are too